Opinion: The hijab row is back – when will we stop policing women’s choices

 The hijab row is back – when will we stop policing women’s choices

-The hijab is my home and I will not let anyone take that away from me, writes Faiza Saqib
+The hijab is my home and I will not let anyone take that away from me

 It’s midnight and, instead of sleeping, I find myself fixated on the news and India’s hijab row – whether Muslim girls should wear the hijab in schools and colleges.
 I read about celebrities like Bella Hadid who’ve stood up for women and the right to wear the hijab without persecution and abuse, and I read about the French senate voting on banning the hijab in sporting competitions last month.
 Hijab news goes on and on.